a7medayman6/Gezr/README.md

 # ArStem - Light-based Arabic Stemmer

+ArStem is a light-based Arabic stemmer using rules applied based on token length.

-- refere [the example notebook](Example.ipynb) to learn how to use.
+- Read [the example notebook](Example.ipynb) to learn how to use it, and see an output example.
-- refer to [the algorithm file](Algorithm.md) for the algorithm steps
+- Read [the algorithm file](Algorithm.md) for the algorithm steps.

 ## References